-I would pray until I fell asleep begging God to fix it.
-I cried out to him:
+I would pray until sleep came, begging God to deliver me.
+I cried out:

 Fear and chaos ruled my mind.

-I was 14 when I stepped on the scale.
-It said 100 POUNDS.
+At 14 I stepped on a scale.
+It condemned me to 100 POUNDS.

 100 marbles rolling across the floor.